Igor Rudan: Career

+In his later career, he focused on international health efforts to reduce global child mortality as a member of the Child Health Epidemiology Reference Group (CHERG).
+He served as a consultant of the World Health Organization, UNICEF, the Bill & Melinda Gates Foundation, the World Bank, Save the Children, and other organizations.
+He developed the "CHNRI" methodology (in 2006) and EQUIST tool (in 2012).
+Both have been used by international agencies to prioritize investments in global health research and interventions, respectively.
+The wide application and methodological improvements of the CHNRI process over two decades have led Igor Rudan to propose, together with Sir Aziz Sheikh, the new field of science called ideometrics - the science of generating, measuring and prioritising ideas.

 He presently works as a professor of international health and molecular medicine and joint director of the Centre for Global Health and World Health Organization's Collaborating Centre for Population Health Research and Training at the University of Edinburgh.
-As of September 2023, he has published more than 600 research articles and 12 books.
-Based on Google Scholar, he has received more than 200,000 citations and has an H-index of 161.
+He is also the President of the International Society of Global Health, co-Editor-in-Chief of the Journal of Global Health, and visiting professor at the Nuffield Department of Primary Care Health Sciences and Green Templeton College at the University of Oxford, United Kingdom He also completed a Global Public Health Leadership Program at Harvard University, USA, in 2025.
+As of January 2026, he has published more than 700 research articles and 18 books.
+Based on Google Scholar, he has received more than 290,000 citations and has an H-index of 208.
+He also received more than 30 awards and recognitions for his work.

 Career in genetic research

 After obtaining his first doctorate in 1999, Igor Rudan started to develop the biobank called "10,001 Dalmatians".
 At the time, this was a very rare DNA-based human biobank in a middle-income country.
 This resource for genetic epidemiological studies was established in a series of genetic isolate islands off the coast of Dalmatia region in Croatia.
 In 2001 he received the International Research Development Award from the Wellcome Trust for his research and vision.
 Further development of this biobank was achieved through collaboration with Professors Harry Campbell from the University of Edinburgh and Alan F. Wright from the Human Genetics Unit of the Medical Research Council (MRC) in Edinburgh.